Refunds of VAT, excise duties and other self-assessed taxes

 Example 1: Your company’s tax period is the calendar month.
 On 4 March, you file a tax return for self-assessed taxes indicating that your company has negative VAT for January.
 Your tax return also contains employer’s contributions for February and excise duties for January.
 Your company has paid all its taxes.
 The negative VAT is refunded as soon as the tax return is processed.
 The refund is not kept on hold to wait for 12 March when the employer's contributions and excise duties fall due.

 Example 2: Your company’s tax period is the calendar month.
-On 4 February, you file a return indicating negative VAT for January, and your return also contains employer's contributions for February.
-Your tax return arrives at the Tax Administration on 4 February, in other words, it arrives there before the general due date of the month after the tax period, 12 February.
+On 4 February, you submit a return indicating negative VAT for January.
+You submit another report for employer's contributions for February.
+Your submittals arrive at the Tax Administration on 4 February, in other words, they arrive before the general due date of the month after the tax period (in this case, 12 February).
 Additionally, your company has made a payment arrangement to cover some other taxes that had fallen due previously.

 The negative VAT will be used on the employer’s contributions that fall due 12 February.
 After that, the remaining negative VAT will also be used on the other overdue taxes that your company’s payment arrangement covers.
-In addition, the enforcement agency may impose a distraint on the negative VAT before it can be refunded.
+This must be done before sending any money to you.
+If any of your company’s tax debts are currently under enforced recovery, it may be that the Enforcement Authority uses some or all of the amount.
 After the above steps have been taken, if any negative VAT remains, it is refunded to your company in approximately one week.

 If you select this option, the amounts that would otherwise be refunded will wait for the next general due date for self-assessed taxes, i.e. the 12th of the next month.
 If the 12th day is not a banking day, the due date will be the first banking day after it.
 After the self-assessed taxes that fell due on the 12th have been covered, the remaining amount is used on any other unpaid taxes or on overdue taxes that the taxpayer has a payment arrangement for.
 The enforcement agency may also impose a distraint on a refund if the taxpayer’s overdue taxes have been transferred to recovery by enforcement.
 If some of the refund still remains, it will be paid out after the 12th.